No description

 • Auto deploy and sync clients: when enabled, deployments and client changes are applied automatically.

-The remote host must already have:
+The remote host must have:

 • SSH access for the configured user;

 • permission for the SSH user to run Docker.
+WebShare adds the user to the docker group during provisioning when possible.

 Key authentication is preferred.
 Password authentication uses sshpass and is supported by the Docker image.
 If you run WebShare directly on the host, install sshpass and openssh-client there too.
 The password is stored in the local SQLite database, so keep data/webshare.sqlite3 private.